3F/web.vsSBE/_doc/Dev/New Component.md

     }
 }
 ```
-**Note**: the regular expression it's only as variant of implementation i.e. you can use anything else what you like... for example:
+**Note**: the regular expression in sample above it's only as custom variant of implementation i.e. you can use anything else with what you like...
+For example, you also can use **our [IPM analyzer](../SBE-Scripts/IPM/)** for parsing of any properties & methods:

 ```csharp